haarshitgarg/Nudge_macOS/NavigationMCPClient/Resources/SystemInstructions.md

   This is not to a substitute to the tool call but an addition with the tool call

 NEVER EVER REPLY WITH ONLY JUST agent_thought

+NEVER INCLUDE TOOL CALL WITH THE MESSAGE IT IS SEPERATE